|obverse Chapter 19·||Turning Signs (Contents)||References||blog|

 This seems to resonate with the Joycean idea that creation was the fall and the sin of the All-Father.
 Joyce would not have described creation as an act of renunciation, but Alan Watts (1966) comes close in his version of the Vedic story: the One Subject of experience disguises himself as myriad sentient beings, each of which forgets his identity with the cosmos and takes his individual role to be his real self.
 The object of this differentiation game is to remember the cosmic self – which cannot be truly remembered (experienced) unless it has been forgotten!
 So here too we have the One renouncing its omniscience in order to rediscover it.
 The equivalent in the Joycean myth is the felix culpa, ‘fortunate fall’ or ‘happy fault.’

 I do set my bow in the cloud, and it shall be for a token of my covenant between me and the earth.… the everlasting covenant between God and every living creature of all flesh that is upon the earth.There can be no rainbow without the rain (as well as the sun), no covenant (and no Ark) without the Flood.
-The bow is the sign of creative tention (Chapter 3).— Genesis 9.13-15 (KJV)
+The bow is the sign of creative tention. [next]— Genesis 9.13-15 (KJV)

-It is also likely that we ‘fill in’ our fragmentary knowledge of the world just as the visual system ‘fills in’ the blind spot, automatically and unconsciously.
-This ‘filling in’ process could be what is referred to as anima mundi or the ‘collective unconscious’ of Jung – though there is nothing supernatural or ‘paranormal’ about it, unless we are using an artificially mechanistic model of the ‘natural’ or the ‘normal.’
-It's all part of our habitual sense-making process – which is eminently fallible, as abduction always is.
+It is also likely that we “fill in” our fragmentary knowledge of the world just as the visual system “fills in” the blind spot, automatically and unconsciously.
+This filling-in process is part of our habitual sense-making process – which is eminently fallible, as retroduction always is.
 Hirstein (2005, 175) remarks that confabulation and ‘filling in’ of memories may arise from this same process in the brain.
-It may also “run away” to produce what we call apophenia.
+It may also “run away” to produce what we call apophenia. [next]

 All the world's a stage, and we all play our parts – this is the presentation of self in everyday life (Goffman 1959).
 Children learn to do this by ‘implicitly modeling the larger social structure’ in their play (Donald 1991, 174).
 Science too is a special kind of performance learned by emulation of mentors (Polanyi 1962).
-Prophecy and martyrdom have performance elements (Lawson 1998).
-From Huizinga's Homo Ludens to Wittgenstein's ‘language games,’ we clarify the deep structures of cultural forms by abstracting performances from those concerns which insist on ‘taking them seriously’ – which means subordinating them to extraneous purposes – and playing with forms that really matter.
+Even prophecy and martyrdom have performance elements (Lawson 1998).
+Sacred play is autotelic, and the player is the universal self.

 Next rePatch: Symbols Turning →